National Association of Legislative Information Technology Bylaws and Standing Orders

 3. Secretary: In the event of the death, disability or resignation of the Secretary, the Chair shall appoint a new Secretary to serve the remainder of the term of the former Secretary.

-4. All Officers: In the event of the death, disability or resignation of all three elected officers (Chair, Vice-Chair, Secretary), the NCSL staff liaison shall call a meeting of the existing Directors within thirty days, and they shall elect by a majority vote a new Chair, a new Vice-Chair, and a new Secretary to serve until the election of their successors at the next annual business meeting.
+4. All Officers: In the event of the death, disability or resignation of all three elected officers (Chair, Vice-Chair, Secretary), the NCSL staff liaison shall call a meeting of the existing Directors within 30 days, and they shall elect by a majority vote a new Chair, a new Vice-Chair, and a new Secretary to serve until the election of their successors at the next annual business meeting.

 1. Purpose: Document the policies, procedures, activities, or decisions of the Executive Committee.